maxhdz/opencore-z390-aorus-master/README.md

 ### WON'T TEST

 - FileVault
-- Sleep
+- Sleep (has been reported working on r/Hackintosh)

 ## STEP BY STEP INSTRUCTIONS

-The following assume you will be installing macOS Catalina.
+The following assume you will be installing macOS Catalina 10.15.3, but should be compatible with 10.15.4.

 ### SETUP UEFI/BIOS